 Pay a Ticket

 If you are going to contest a ticket, do not pay the fine or penalty.
 Once a ticket is paid, you are no longer able to contest it.
 If you are not going to contest a ticket, you must pay the fine noted on your ticket within 30 calendar days from the date the ticket was issued, in the case of parking tickets, or mailed, in the case of photo enforcement tickets.
-You can pay online, by mail, in-person, or by phone at (866) 893-5023.
+You can pay online, by mail, or by phone at (866) 893-5023.
 If you mail your payment, DC DMV must receive it within the legally established timeframe of 30 calendar days; therefore, you should mail the ticket payment at least one week prior to the due date.
 If DC DMV does not receive the ticket fine payment within 30 calendar days from the date the ticket was issued (or mailed), a penalty will be assessed.
 The penalty is the same amount as the ticket fine, meaning your ticket payment will double.

 DC DMV encourages you to pay your tickets online.
 You can pay the following types of tickets online (note you must use Internet Explorer 9 or newer, Chrome or Firefox to access the online payment page):

-If you have more than one outstanding ticket, and do not provide the ticket number, the payment will be applied to the oldest ticket first, so it is important to include the ticket number with your payment.
+If you have more than one outstanding ticket, and do not provide the ticket/citation number, the payment will be applied to the oldest ticket first, so it is important to include the ticket/citation number with your payment.
 Additionally, the ticket payment must be received by DC DMV within 30 calendar days of the date the ticket was issued, in the case of parking tickets, or mailed, in the case of photo enforcement tickets.
 To prevent your ticket fine from doubling, mail your payment at least one week prior to the due date.

 Mail your payment for parking, photo enforcement, or minor moving violation tickets to: